 In many cases, the individual responsible for the code violation is given the opportunity to voluntarily correct the situation and comply with current codes without a penalty.
 If the correction is not made, then the individual may be subject to fines and civil injunctions or other penalties.

 There are strict rules regulating the running of businesses out of a residence.
 Very few professions comply with the provisions of the home occupation code.
 Call the Planning Division at (559) 621-8277, if you are interested in more information.
-If you wish to report someone who you believe is in violation of the City Municipal Code, call Neighborhood Revitalization at (559) 621-8400.
+If you wish to report someone who you believe is in violation of the City Municipal Code, call Code Enforcement at (559) 621-8400.

 It is unlawful to store or dump tires in residential or commercial areas, on vacant lots, or on City streets.
-Residents wishing to dispose of tires at the City operated waste tire facility.
+Residents can report illegally dumped tires on the FresGo app or by calling 3-1-1, or (559) 621-8400.

 Illegal dumping of trash and debris lowers the standards of our neighborhoods.
 Please keep your eyes open for this kind of activity.
 If you see someone illegally dumping, please do not confront anyone or do anything that would put you in danger.
-There are things that you can do, however.
+Report dumping on the FreGo App or by calling 3-1-1 or (559) 621-8400.

 Assistance is available in the following areas: